 Origin of festivals in Japan

 From ancient times, festivals have been strongly associated with people’s lives in Japan.
-The word matsuri (祭り), which means festivals in Japanese, originally derived from “祀り(matsuri)”, which has the same pronunciation but means enshrine or worship, and ancient people used this word to show their respect for gods in nature.
-The fundamental concept is called Animism, which is from Japanese religion shinto that regards the existence of deities everywhere in nature.
+The Japanese word for festivals, matsuri (祭り), originally derived from “祀り(matsuri)”, which has the same pronunciation but means enshrine or worship.
+Matsuri used to be a ritual for thanking gods and deities in nature.
+The fundamental concept is called Animism, which is from the Japanese religion shinto that regards the existence of deities everywhere in nature.

 Purposes of festivals in Japan